-Session description: This session presented a stage on which global leaders could express their support and encouragement for enhanced cooperation and further progress at the meetings and exchanges inspired by those who gathered for the 2010 IGF.
-The IGF process was established by global participants in the World Summits on the Information Society (WSIS) (held in the early 2000's in Geneva and Tunis) to inspire dialogue resulting in informed leadership.
-The document establishing IGF, the Tunis Agenda (2005) states: "The international management of the Internet should be multilateral, transparent and democratic, with the full involvement of governments, the private sector, civil society and international organizations ... for a people-centered, inclusive, development-oriented and non-discriminatory Information Society."
+Session description: This page features a long print-news report and video-clip highlights from the Day One Plenary of Global IGF 2010.
+It featured global leaders expressing their support and encouragement for enhanced cooperation and further progress in the positive diffusion of the internet.
+The IGF process was established by global participants in the World Summits on the Information Society (WSIS) (held in the early 2000’s in Geneva and Tunis) to inspire dialogue resulting in informed leadership.
+The document establishing IGF, the Tunis Agenda (2005) states: “The international management of the Internet should be multilateral, transparent and democratic, with the full involvement of governments, the private sector, civil society and international organizations … for a people-centered, inclusive, development-oriented and non-discriminatory Information Society.”
+The print-news story is below the video window.
+Use the video viewer below to view several clips with brief highlights.
+Scroll down the right-hand column of print next to the video-viewing pane and click on the captions for each of the videos to view them.

 IGF-2010: Developing the Future Together